BOSL RULES (Last updated, September 7 2023)

 BOSL Uniform Policy:

-For the 2018 season, headwear will be worn at the discretion of the player.
-The player has the option to wear any hat of their choosing; however, players are encouraged to wear a league issued/sold hat.
+Headwear will be worn at the discretion of the player.
+The player has the option to wear any hat of their choosing; however, players are encouraged to wear a league sold hat.
 Players should not wear any headwear which could be reasonably construed as dangerous to others or excessively offensive.